Polyana Viana

-Polyana Viana Mota (born 14 June 1992) is a Brazilian professional mixed martial artist who currently competes in the Strawweight division of the Ultimate Fighting Championship (UFC).
+Polyana Viana Mota (born 14 June 1992) is a Brazilian professional mixed martial artist who currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).

 Background

 Raised solely by her mother, Viana grew up in São Geraldo do Araguaia, a small town in the Pará region of Brazil.
-She started training Brazilian jiu-jitsu in 2013 and also made her professional mixed martial arts debut in late 2013.
+She started training Brazilian Jiu-Jitsu in 2013 and also made her professional mixed martial arts debut in late 2013.

 Mixed martial arts career

 Ultimate Fighting Championship

-Viana made her UFC debut at UFC Fight Night: Machida vs. Anders on 3 February 2018 against Maia Stevenson.
+Viana made her UFC debut at UFC Fight Night: Machida vs. Anders on February 3, 2018 against Maia Stevenson.
 She won the fight via rear-naked choke in the first round.

 In May 2018 it was announced that Viana would be fighting against JJ Aldrich on UFC 227 in August.
 Viana would lose the fight via unanimous decision as Aldrich out-boxed her most of the fight.

 She next took on Hannah Cifers at UFC 235, a fight she went on to lose by split decision.